serdeliverance/server-ts/README.md

 # server-ts

-A demo webapp built using Node, Express and Typescript
+A demo webapp built with Node, Express and Typescript

 ## Prerequisites